CivicActions/accessibility/_guide/champions-program.md

 -   Professional Development (Prodev)
 -   [Take EdX course (with certificate)](https://www.edx.org/course/web-accessibility-introduction)

 All CivicActions employees are encouraged to get the EdX Certification.
+The course is free, but the certification costs $99.
+Staff can use their [Profesional Development](https://guidebook.civicactions.com/en/latest/employee-benefits/professional-development/) (ProDev) to pay for the certificate.
+New staff can get access early access to their ProDev funds to pay for this certificte.
 It is estimated to take 16-20 hours over a period of 1 to 4 weeks.

 ### Level 2 — Experienced